open-component-model/ocm/docs/reference/ocm_componentversions_bootstrap.md

 dedicated file is created, otherwise the yaml representation is stored to the file.

+If no credentials file name is provided (option -c) the file
+<code>SOICredentialsFile</code> is used, if present.
+If no parameter file name is
+provided (option -p) the file <code>SOIParameterFile</code> is used, if present.

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax